ez-language/ez/README.md

 ## Why ez?

-ez was created with the idea that a programming language can be simple and **readable** without sacrificing security and performance.
+ez was created with the belief that a programming language can be simple and **readable** without compromising security and performance.

 Key principles:

--   **Strong, static and clear typing**: Ensures fewer bugs and easier maintenance with a type system that guides developers.
+-   **Strong, static, and clear typing**: Ensures fewer bugs and easier maintenance with a type system that guides developers.
 -   **Consistent and readable syntax**: Makes code easier to write and understand, reducing cognitive load for developers.
 -   **Native execution with real performance**: Delivers fast, efficient execution without relying on an external runtime.
 -   **Built for production, not just experimentation**: Focuses on real-world use cases and stability.

-The focus is on provide a language that any developer can quickly learn and use confidently in real-world applications.
+The goal is to provide a language that any developer can quickly learn and use confidently in real-world applications.

 ---